Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Cloud Cost Optimization Techniques

 In serverless computing, also referred to as Function-as-a-Service (FaaS), programmers concentrate on writing code for particular functions rather than managing or setting up servers.
 The expense and difficulty of managing unused or underutilized resources are eliminated by this paradigm shift.
 With serverless, businesses save a lot of money by only paying for the time that functions actually take to execute.
 Therefore, by leveraging auto-scaling capabilities provided by the cloud provider, organizations can effortlessly handle workload fluctuations without incurring additional costs associated with idle resources.

 These examples show how re-architecting a system or infrastructure can lead to significant cost savings.
 Re-architecting a system, however, necessitates careful planning, in-depth research, and an in-depth understanding of the current infrastructure and business requirements.
 Organizations can achieve cost optimization while enhancing agility, scalability, and resilience in the cloud by utilizing the advantages of modularization, microservices, serverless computing, containerization, and autoscaling.
-The next section explores case studies of companies that have successfully implemented system re-architecture strategies to achieve significant cost savings in their cloud infrastructure.